 Pundaze is a daily visual pun puzzle game.
 Each day, you'll be presented with an image that represents a pun, and your challenge is to guess what that pun is.

-Look at the daily visual pun and enter your guess in the provided input boxes.
+Look at the daily visual pun and enter your guess in the provided letter boxes.
 You have three attempts to guess correctly.
 If you need help, you can use hints to reveal letters in the answer.

 There's no limit to how many hints you can use!
 Each hint reveals one letter in the answer.
 The only penalty is to your pride (and your stats will show how many hints you used).